TEA – I AM THY OWN SLAVE!

 Hark!
 I hear approaching steps!
 That familiar fragrance!
 The dose that liberates!
 Yes, my cup of ‘bliss’ is arriving.
 Now, my day will begin!

 What a classic example of mind slavery!!

 Dear readers, have you ever thought that your day can begin without it as well?
-Can't an authentic alternative give a head start to your day’s activities?
+Can’t an authentic alternative give a head start to your day’s activities?
 Change your lifestyle over?

 Today, tea has become an unavoidable household commodity.
 A mass consumption item.
 The necessary evil ever present on the kitchen racks!
 Evil, because it has delivered evil results.
 Tea is the creator of innumerable diseases.

 However, persons who are addicted to tea, unhesitatingly say that consumption of tea inspires them and takes them to supreme happiness.
 But this argument is baseless.
 In one of the hospitals in London, 155 patients were kept under observation.
 All were provided with generous tea-drinks.
 The survey revealed that drinking tea gives a false sense of agility and provides stimulation, but that too for a short period.
 The individual will revert to the state of laxity and slackness soon.

 POISONOUS ELEMENTS FOUND IN TEA

 1. Tannin: This poisonous element has a direct negative effect on the digestive system; it weakens it.
 It adversely affects the functioning of the kidneys and intestines.
 When we take our meals, a particular juice is produced which percolates through the walls of the kidneys.
 This juice gets mixed up with our food intake and makes it worthy of digestion.
 But, when the poisonous element Tannin reaches the kidneys, the natural activities related to digestion come to a standstill.
 It makes the digestive organs weak and act against their natural working process.
 This in turn results in constipation and retards digestion.
 The effect of this poison is more or less comparable to the ill-effects of consuming alcohol.